1a1a11a/PyMimircache/docs/User/quick_start.rst

     >>>     print(c)

 .. note::
-If you have a special data format, you can write your own reader in a few lines, see here about how to write your own cache reader :ref:`create_new_cacheReader`.
+If you have a special data format, you can write your own reader in a few lines, see :ref:`here <advanced_usages>` about how to write your own cache reader .